Chemical Plant Operator Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Relatively untried employees who have less than five years' experience have a median salary of $46K.
-Those who have been around for five to 10 years can expect to take home more — $55K on average.
-Chemical Plant Operators claiming one to two decades of experience make an estimated median of $54K.
-Seasoned workers who boast more than two decades of relevant experience enjoy a median salary of $65K, which is substantially larger than the medians reported by folks with fewer years on their resumes.
+Those who have been around for five to 10 years can expect to take home more — $51K on average.
+Chemical Plant Operators see a median salary of $51K after reaching one to two decades on the job.
+Seasoned veterans with 20 years under their belts enjoy a median income of $64K.